jo234usa/Bamazon_homework/README.md

 **Prerequisites**

-You will need [Mysql](https://www.mysql.com/products/workbench/) in order to run this.
+You will need to install [Node.js](https://nodejs.org/en/download/) and [Mysql](https://www.mysql.com/products/workbench/) in order to run this.

 **Deployment**